TTWNO/tait.tech/cover-letters/bloombase/index.md

 It would be more motivating than ever to be responsible for the protection of somebody else's data.

+Security is built right into my goals for my programming career.
+I have two goals:

+1. Create ease of use for strong crytography, security and privacy tools.
+2. Accessibility of software to the visually impaired.

+These goals are intertwined in: "If you make something good, make it for everyone."

-What I have to offer is in my resume.
+What I have to offer skill-wise is in my resume.

-I hope that I will be considered.
+Thank you for your time; I hope I will be considered.

 #### Location

-I would like to mention that although I currently live in Calgary, I would be willing to move to Vancouver for this position without compensation for the move.
+I would also like to mention that although I currently live in Calgary, I would be willing to move to Vancouver for this position without compensation for the move.